Reviews You Can Rely On

 Our Analysis and Test Results

-The Global Hotspot from Somewear was released a couple of years ago in the first of several spurts of innovation in this sector.
+The Global Hotspot from Somewear was released a few years ago in the first of several spurts of 20-teens innovation in this sector.
 We liked it at first, and we continue to test it for longevity.
 We are happy to report that it truly complements the options on the market.
 We've had some hardware issues, but their customer service has been responsive and effective.
 Most notably, this brings two-way wilderness messaging to a new level of affordability.
 Because it's hard to compare subscription plans, the savings aren't immediately obvious.
 When you ponder how these devices will be used, the Hotspot is at least a little less expensive than any other two-way texting device.
 That said, some usage patterns are slightly more affordable with a different product.
 The best resource to compare subscription plans is the chart we include in our comprehensive satellite messenger review.

 Performance Comparison